athuff/hiring-engineers/answers.md

 ![](images/my_metric_dash.png?raw=true)

-  **Situation:** Utilize teh DataDog API to create a Timeboard with various custom metrics to demonstrate the ability to dynamically create associated dashboards to suit various needs.
+  **Situation:** Utilize the DataDog API to create a Timeboard with various custom metrics to demonstrate the ability to dynamically create associated dashboards to suit various needs.
 The would demonstrate the flexibility of DataDog so that it could presumably be incorporated into a variety of Devops CI/CD processes.

   **Task:** I created the 3 separate dashboards manually at first, so I could I review their JSON files and figure out what properties were associated with each widget type.
 Then using a sample script, cobbled them all together in a single dashboard.
 Hardest part of this was getting the count dashboard to display properly and trying to figure what option to use on the Anomaly function.